-A well-thought-out plan provides your employees with opportunities and clear direction on how to increase their skills and advance their careers.
-And with a more expanded skill set, they have more tools to help your business forge ahead.
+A well-thought-out employee development plan provides your employees with opportunities and clear direction on how to increase their skills and advance their careers.
+And with an expanded skill set, they’ll have more tools to help your business forge ahead.
 It’s a win-win for you and your staff.

-But an employee development plan or program shouldn’t be created off the cuff.
-Follow these steps to help make sure your employees' development plans are on point.
+But an employee growth plan or program shouldn’t be created off the cuff.
+Follow these five steps to help make sure your development plans for employees are on point.

-Before you set objectives for employees, you should try to align their development plan with your company’s needs.
-Otherwise, you and your employees’ efforts could be all for not.
+Before you set objectives for a work development plan, try to align development needs with your company’s business needs.

-Start by considering what your long and short-term business objectives are.
-Then identify the necessary skills, knowledge and competencies that support those objectives.
+Once you’ve identified your objectives, you can identify the necessary skills, knowledge and competencies that support those goals.

 For example, if your business will be going through a growth spurt, you may need additional leaders.
-What skills do these leaders need to have?
-Do any of your current employees have the skills – or capability to learn the skills – needed to fulfill these roles?
+What skills do these leaders need?
+Do any of your current employees have the skills – or capability and desire to learn them – needed to move into these roles?

-“If not, developing a plan to bridge the gap between current employee skill sets and needed skill sets would be of great value,” says Lynne Klein, human resource advisor at Insperity.
+Developing internal candidates to bridge the gap between current employee skill sets and skill sets needed for the future would be of great value to the company.

-“Additionally, creating a career path and demonstrating advancement and promotion opportunities through development can help you retain your top talent,” says Klein.
+Putting time and effort into employee development now can save you time and money on recruiting, onboarding and training outsiders.
+Plus, creating a career path and demonstrating advancement and promotion opportunities through development can help you retain top talent.

 Step 2: Talk to your employees

 Don’t assume you know your employees’ skill level and career aspirations.
 Talk with your team members to get a better understanding of their career goals.